 Resources for Student Veterans

 The Student Veterans Center serves as a resource and touchpoint for student veterans.
-Located in the Erb Memorial Union, here you will find fellow service members, study and meeting space, computer and printing stations, staff to assist you with personal and academic needs, as well as community veteran service providers.
+Located in the EMU South (Mac Court), here you will find fellow service members, study and meeting space, computer and printing stations, staff to assist you with personal and academic needs, as well as community veteran service providers.
 Contact the center via e-mail or call 541-346-3406.

 The Veterans and Family Student Association was founded by UO student veterans to provide fellowship, support, peer tutoring, counseling and other services to student veterans.
 Contact the VFSA at 541-346-4305 or via e-mail.
 The Association's office is located within the Student Veterans Center.